-In addition to assessment and information gathering, treatment includes symptom mapping.
-And it’s important that the therapist and client come to an understanding of the beliefs and views of self and others that may be impacted by the individual’s ROCD symptoms.
+In addition to assessment and information gathering, treatment includes symptom tracking.
+And it’s crucial that the therapist and client come to an understanding of the beliefs and views of self and others that may be impacted by the individual’s ROCD symptoms.

 Treatment gains are reviewed, effective strategies are summarized, and relapse prevention plans are made for possible setbacks down the road.

-Relationships: how can something that feels so good cause such torment?
-Now you know…
+Relationships: how can something that feels so good bring such torture?
+Now you know.

 I couldn’t include everything in this article.
 So be sure to read Dr. Doron’s and Dr. Derby’s piece on the International OCD Foundation website.

-And if you’re up for reading more Chipur mood and anxiety disorder learning and relief articles, hit the titles.
+And if you’re up for reading more Chipur mood and anxiety info and inspiration articles, hit the titles.